shaposhnikoff/my_medium_articles_starred/the-tick-stack-as-a-docker-application-package-1d0d6b869211.md

 * Kapacitor

-The schema blow illustrates the overall architecture and gives role of each component.
+The schema below illustrates the overall architecture and gives role of each component.

 ![](https://cdn-images-1.medium.com/max/2000/1*A7uRhGM_vOXFxT7kdqwNfw.png)